App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you and your spouse are juggling multiple student loans, you might be wondering if you can simplify repayment by unifying the loans by consolidation.
-While it’s not possible to apply for federal Direct Loan consolidation with your spouse, you might be able to consolidate with a private lender through refinancing.
+If you and your spouse are juggling multiple student loans, you might be wondering if you can simplify repayment by consolidation or refinancing them together.
+While it’s not possible to apply for federal Direct Loan Consolidation with your spouse, you might be able to consolidate with a private lender through refinancing.
 However, it’s important to understand both the pros and cons of student loan refinancing with your spouse before you apply.
-Let's take a closer look at what student loan consolidation is, along with your options for consolidating student loans with your spouse.
+Let's take a closer look at what student loan consolidation is, along with your options for consolidating or refinancing student loans with your spouse.

 Student loan consolidation refers to combining multiple loans into a single loan to simplify repayment.
 If you have federal student loans, you have two options for consolidating: by applying for a federal Direct Consolidation Loan or by refinancing with a private lender.
 Unfortunately, there’s no way to consolidate student loans with your spouse with a Direct Consolidation Loan.
 While the government offered a Joint Consolidation Loan in the past, this program ended in 2006.
 You can now only apply for federal loan consolidation on your own.
 However, you might be able to find a private lender who will let you combine student loans with your spouse through refinancing.
-PenFed Credit Union, for instance, offers this option with its Spouse Loan.
 When you consolidate through refinancing, you take out a single, private student loan in place of your existing loans.
-If you refinance any federal loans with a private lender, therefore, you’ll lose eligibility for federal repayment plans, forgiveness programs, and other protections.But you might be able to simplify repayment and get a lower interest rate, which could save you money on your education debt.
+If you refinance any federal loans with a private lender, it’s important to keep in mind that you’ll lose eligibility for federal repayment plans, forgiveness programs, and other protections.But you might be able to simplify repayment and get a lower interest rate, which could save you money on your education debt.
+Recommended: How to Split Up Joint Spousal Consolidated Loans

 Can You Consolidate Student Loans With Your Spouse?